Deputy Program Scientist

-In her role as Program Scientist, Dr. Hasan is responsible for monitoring and managing the science program for the Webb Telescope.
+In her role as Deputy Program Scientist, Dr. Hasan works on monitoring and managing the science program for the Webb Telescope.
 She makes sure that its mission remains possible and true to NASA strategic objectives.
 Dr. Hasan has been the program scientist for many of NASA missions, such as the Wide-field Infrared Survey Explorer, Gravity and Extreme Magnetism SMEX (GEMS), Stratospheric Observatory for Infrared Astronomy, Hubble Space Telescope, Explorer Program and more.

 From 2001-2006, Dr. Hasan also served as the Lead for Astronomy and Physics Research and Analysis (R&A) programs.
 She was responsible for setting the policy for all R&A programs, overseeing the entire R&A budget and reorganizing research programs to align them with NASA's strategic needs.